-The precision with which this 3D animated explainer video is edited is great at reflecting the precision with which the razor works.
+The precision with which this explainer video production is edited is great at reflecting the precision with which the razor works.

 From the very beginning Flowater capture the audiences' attention.
 They state the problem, back it up with statistics and say why it affects the viewer directly.
 They then go on to explain why and how their product solves the problem, again quantifying this with statistics.

-Luxury sports car company Ferrari are well-known for their high-performance supercars, and this 3D animated explainer video outlines the vehicle dynamics of their ‘812 Superfast.’
+Luxury sports car company Ferrari are well-known for their high-performance supercars, and this explainer video production outlines the vehicle dynamics of their "812 Superfast".

 Ferrari's video shows viewers the improvements they have made since the last model and give figures that support this.
 They also show the animated car doing a lap to illustrate its enhanced performance qualities.
 The use of 3D makes this pretty realistic, and this is important as it really makes the viewer believe in the product and its capabilities.